makgyver/makgyver.github.io/_pages/about.md

 Hi there!
 My name is Mirko Polato and I am an Assistant Professor in the Department of Computer Science at the University of Turin (Italy).

-I received his MSc and Ph.D. in Brain, Mind, and Computer Science from the University of Padova (Italy) in 2013 and 2018, respectively.
-In 2017, I was a visiting Ph.D. student at the Delft University of Technology in the Multimedia Computing group, under the supervision of Prof. Martha Larson.
-From 2018 to 2021, I have spent three years as a post-doctoral fellow at the University of Padova.
+I received his MSc and Ph.D. in [Brain, Mind, and Computer Science](http://hit.psy.unipd.it/BMCS-Overview) from the [University of Padova](https://www.unipd.it/) (Italy) in 2013 and 2018, respectively.
+In 2017, I was a visiting Ph.D. student at the [Delft University of Technology](https://www.tudelft.nl/) in the [Multimedia Computing group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing/).
+From 2018 to 2021, I have spent three years as a post-doctoral fellow at the [University of Padova](https://www.unipd.it/).

 Currently, I have published 40+ research articles on international conferences and journals.
 I served as a Program Committee member of several international conferences and as a guest editor and referee for several international journals.

-My main research interests include federated learning, interpretable machine learning, cybersecurity, recommender system, and representation learning.
+My main research interests include `federated learning`, `interpretable machine learning`, `cybersecurity`, `recommender system`, and `representation learning`.